 The first half of this week was a little bit depressing.
 One of the research participants introduced a medical scholar to me.
-The scholar is a professor belonging to authoritative institutions.
-I wrote an email about myself, my research and the sort of advice I would like to get from the scholar, and I sent it to him.
+The scholar is a professor belonging to an authoritative institution.
+I wrote an email about myself, my research, and the kind of advice I would like from the scholar, and I sent it to him.
 His response was prompt but seemed very cold and made me feel unwelcome.
-I tried to say myself, “this is another lesson to learn in my fieldwork.
+I tried to tell myself, “This is another lesson to learn in my fieldwork.
 I should know that not all professionals are nice.”

 The first day of data collection

-The biggest achievement of this week was that I finally conducted the first day of my data collection.
-On 1st February, I made observations of eight consultations and took audio recordings of three consultations.
-All the patients were very nice and supportive to me.
+The biggest achievement of this week was finally conducting the first day of my data collection.
+On 1st February, I observed eight consultations and recorded audio for three.
+All the patients were very nice and supportive of me.

-Apart from the observations, my to-do lists include chapter writing and paper editing, which I have not worked on yet this week.
-I might need solid blocks of time to write up them.
+Aside from the observations, my to-do list includes writing chapters and editing papers, though I have not yet made progress on these tasks this week.
+I might need to set aside uninterrupted blocks of time to work on them effectively.

 My achievements in Week 57